thijsfranck/courageous-comets/docs/admin-guide/deployment.md

 ## Checklist

-Use the checklist below to keep track of your progress while deploying the application:

 - [ ] Set up Docker and Docker Compose on your system.
 - [ ] Get the Docker Compose file.
 - [ ] Set up a `.env` file.